SodaWithoutSparkles/forwardproxy/README.md

 ### Security

 - **basic_auth [user] [password]**
 Sets basic HTTP auth credentials.
-This property may be repeated multiple times.
+This property can only be supplied once.
 Note that this is different from Caddy's built-in `basic_auth` directive.
 BE SURE TO CHECK THE NAME OF THE SITE THAT IS REQUESTING CREDENTIALS BEFORE YOU ENTER THEM.
 _Default: no authentication required._

 - **probe_resistance [secretlink.tld]**